 Fran Hines of Punta Gorda, Florida, studied art at Vesper George School, New England School of Art, and Boston Museum School of Art.
 She was an art instructor, judged shows, taught workshops, and operated her own business, Technical Illustration.
 She won numerous ribbons and awards for paintings, and her work is in several private and public collections.

-Murals: Original and recreation of Local Black History
+Murals: Original Local Black History

 Liz Hutchinson of Punta Gorda, Florida, graduated from the College of William and Mary.
 Her art education includes the Columbus College of Art and Design and classes at Ringling School of Art & Design.
 In 1999, Liz opened Red Hat Studio in Punta Gorda, which offers classes in oil and acrylic painting, stained glass, and mural design.